 Abusive Parents: In a bit of narration, Sarah Connor reflects on the fact that every would-be father figure she had chosen for John was abusive or in some way unfavorable... except the reprogrammed T-800 sent to protect John.

-Anthropic Principle: If the T-800 didn't happen to be in the same area as John Connor very briefly and identify him, it's quite likely the T-1000 would have found him first.
+Anthropic Principle: If the T-800 didn't happen to drive past John very briefly and identify him in a matter of seconds, it's quite likely the T-1000 would have found him first.
 It would have been a much shorter movie.

 Apocalypse Wow: Sarah's dream of Judgment Day, first described to the psychiatrist then shown.
 Involves her silently and helplessly screaming at a playground full of children to run for their lives (and getting an odd look from the parents...notably, one that is "Sarah Connor if she had ended up as the suburban housewife she might have become"), until the first nuke hits over the city. "...then the shockwave hits...and...and they fly apart like leaves!"
 Also flying apart like leaves: Sarah's incinerated skeleton, still clinging to the playground fence.

 Bad To The Bone: The Trope Namer song plays as the T-800 is first shown in leather clothes.
-And Guns N' Roses's "You Could be Mine" playing in the boombox John Connor is carrying in his bike might also fit.
+And Guns N' Roses's "You Could be Mine", that plays in the boombox John Connor is carrying in his motorcycle might also fit.

 Bullets Do Not Work That Way: As John and the T-800 escort Sarah out of the asylum, a law enforcement officer drives up in his cruiser; Sarah proceeds to carjack him, firing a round through the windshield (not aimed at the officer) to show she means business.
 The bullet goes through the glass, and then disappears- the seats and rear window are unharmed.
 This might be a gaff of a different kind.
 The creators may have believed that police cars habitually use bulletproof glass.
 They don't, but Hollywood might assume they do.
 If it did have bulletproof glass, the bullet might've ended up somewhere on the dashboard or bouncing around harmlessly in the cab.